salesforce-heroku-workshops/java-play-workshop/00-setting-up-your-environment.md

   1. In your browser navigate to: [https://heroku.com/signup](https://heroku.com/signup)
   2. Enter your email address
   3. Select `Sign Up`
-  4. Check your email and navigate to the verification page
+  4. Check your email for a message from Heroku and navigate to the verification page given in that message.
-  5. Enter a suitable password for your account
+  5. On the verification page, enter a suitable password for your account

 ## Installing the Heroku Toolbelt

   The Heroku toolbelt is a command line application for creating and managing your applications on Heroku.
 Its a really useful tool.
 The toolbelt also contains a Git client, although you can use your own Git client if you prefer.

   When you created your account, the Heroku website directs you to download the Heroku toolbelt.
-It is available from the [Heroku toolbelt website](http://toolbelt.heroku.com) if you do not have it on your development machine.
+It is also available from the [Heroku toolbelt website](http://toolbelt.heroku.com) if you do not have it on your development machine.

   Install the Heroku toolbelt version for your operating system and test it is installed by using the following command
     heroku

   If the Heroku toolbelt is correctly installed, you will see a list of the Heroku tasks you can carry out.